mtallenreply/jupyterhub-fincon/README.md

 Whether you build a custom Notebook image or pull an image from a public or private Docker registry, the image must reside on the host.
+>Here we are using a self made Docker/Podman Image which is reachable in Github
+>registry (profile -> packages)

 If the Notebook image does not exist on the host, Docker will attempt to pull the image the first time a user attempts to start his or her server.
 In such cases, JupyterHub may timeout if the image being pulled is large, so it is better to pull the image to the host before running JupyterHub.

+> Thats here not true anymore we are pointing to a new private registry

 This deployment defaults to the [quay.io/jupyter/base-notebook](https://quay.io/repository/jupyter/base-notebook)